A model of this story appeared in NCS Business’ Nightcap publication. To get it in your inbox, join free here.

 “If management is not going to be candid about information that is well known, investors become fearful of what they don’t know,” O’Rourke wrote.

 Put merely, Nvidia’s “purchase obligations” (contracts to purchase issues inside a set timeframe) shot as much as $95 billion from $16 billion a 12 months in the past.
-The motive, he notes, is that TSMC — a key provider — demanded extra cash for all of the advanced customized chips it’s producing for Nvidia.
+The motive, he notes, is that TSMC — a key provider — demanded extra cash for all of the complicated customized chips it’s producing for Nvidia.

 Nvidia didn’t instantly reply to a request for remark.